AideenM12/Joyce-English-School-MS4/TESTING.md

     - line 151
     - line 154

-These lines were auto generated by Django and left as found to maintain the integrity of the application.
+These lines were auto-generated by Django and left as found to maintain the integrity of the application.